Basic MySQL Tutorial

-MySQL is a relational database which is optimized for quick CRUD operations (Create, Read, Update, Delete).
+MySQL is a relational database that is optimized for quick CRUD operations (Create, Read, Update, Delete).
 MySQL servers use SQL (Structured Query Language) to request data and write changes to the database.
-SQL is the most popular language for adding, accessing and managing content in a database and is most noted for its quick processing, proven reliability, and ease and flexibility of use.
+SQL is the most popular language for adding, accessing, and managing content in a database and is most noted for its quick processing, proven reliability, and ease and flexibility of use.

 What can I use MySQL for?

-Many game servers and subsequently their plugins/mods rely on, or support an external database to store data.
-Rather than spending the valuable resources on your game server itself to store this data, you can use a database engine such as MySQL to store and retrieve the data with little to no reduction in lookup time.
+Many game servers and subsequently their plugins/mods rely on or support, an external database to store data.
+Rather than spending valuable resources on your game server itself to store this data, you can use a database engine such as MySQL to store and retrieve the data with little to no reduction in lookup time.

 Does Nodecraft offer MySQL Databases?